Rearranging the Pieces/

 Because of these constraints, it is almost impossible even for people of ability to do well in such jobs, and if one does do well, few people notice outside the statehouse complex.
 Agency directorships thus almost never are launching pads for careers outside the bureaucracy.
 Most conscientious directors get so badly bruised that they leave state service looking not for challenges but for rest—a nice quiet job with a professional association, perhaps, or some part-time lobbying job that includes lots of lunches.

 No wonder people with worldly ambitions do not slaver to run even a Department of Transportation, much less a Department of Children and Family Services, the latter assignment being less like management than the Peace Corps.
 Things got so bad under Thompson that he seemed to conceive of minor state agency directorships as entry-level jobs and, it often seemed, fill them with kids whose previous work experience was organizing fraternity rush weeks.

 Then there is the problem of asking people from metropolitan climes to go into voluntary exile in the capital.
-"Real problems," says Ganchiff.
+"Real problems," says Bob Ganchiff.
 "Family issues entered into it in a critical way."
-Some fret about the ability of a professional spouse to find work in a small job market, others about the quality of local schools.
+Some fret about the ability of a professional spouse to find work in the capital city's small job market, others grouse about the quality of local schools.
 More convenient travel between Springfield and Chicago has solved the problem for some, but constant travel is itself a drain.

 Might transitions be improved by (for example) reducing the sheer number of appointments a new governor has to make?
 The governor's power to directly appoint the executive staffs of some key departments and agencies already has been reduced.
 While he appoints members of agencies such as the Capital Development Board, the board picks the agency's executive director.